 The shelves looked like a Florida grocery store hours after the hurricane warning was announced.
 Of the six or so items on my list, two of them were sold out completely, and the other four I found, but only after some rigorous searching.
 Was my experience at checkout bad?
 Absolutely.
 However, not even the nicest employee or the cleanest store floor could have made up for the fact that I couldn’t find what I needed, and my time is too valuable to try again.

-In any business, whether it’s a retail store, a service company, a restaurant or a resale franchise, your product will make the difference between failure and success.
+In any business, whether it’s a retail store, a service company, a restaurant, a resale shop or a franchise, your product will make the difference between failure and success.
 Have the right product.
 Price it right.
 Make sure it’s fresh.
 Mark it down when it doesn’t sell.
 And constantly evaluate it.
 It’s amazing how everything in business comes right down to that.